riccardocorna/riccardocorna.github.io/content/en/_index.md

 ---
 title: "Secure Modern IT"
-description: "Aiuto le aziende a evolvere verso un IT moderno e sicuro"
+description: "I help companies evolve towards a modern and secure IT"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
 cascade: